JoHavel/akorditko/README.md

 - Machinery for converting string to a visual representation of chord for guitar (ukulele, etc.).
   1. We need to convert the string to our representation of the chord for which we have [parser](common/src/commonMain/kotlin/cz/moznabude/akorditko/parseChord.kt).
   2. From our representation we construct all possible ways to play this chord.
 For this, we have 'Engines', for example [this one](common/src/commonMain/kotlin/cz/moznabude/akorditko/FretEngine.kt) for plucked string instruments.
      - [Fret engine](common/src/commonMain/kotlin/cz/moznabude/akorditko/FretEngine.kt): Firstly we get all possible "positions of finger" (tones) of the chord.
-From those, we create all "fingerings" for the chord that uses fingers only in range of 3 frets.
+From those, we create[^1] all "fingerings" for the chord that uses fingers only in range of 3 frets.
 Then we filter out unplayable and left only reasonable fingerings divided to groups: normal, barre, with wrong bass and barre with wrong bass.

+       [^1]: By DFS with backtracking: For each (chord-admissible) fret on first string we try each (chord-admissible) fret on second string etc. And in every step we check that chosen frets are in range of 3 frets and remember, how many different "intervals" from the chord are used.
+At the end of one search (last string) we check if all "intervals" from the chord are in fingering and if so, we add the fingering, and in both cases we backtrack and continue searching.
   3. And then we show this to user with "[Compose](https://www.jetbrains.com/lp/compose-mpp/) magic", which is only part of the project, which is not (entirely) in the [module common](common/src/commonMain/kotlin/cz/moznabude/akorditko).